kariminf/sentrep/README.md

 ## Using the project

 ### Gradle
-To use the library, you can add this code to your "build.gradle"
+To use the library, you can add this code to your "build.gradle" (replace 1.0.0 with any version you like from the release section)

 ```
 repositories {